axeljuan02/Portfolio-Optimizer/README.md

 But the truth is: it’s not that simple.

-This project was born from a belief that **everyone deserves access to elite knowledge and tools** — that the models once reserved for institutional desks could be **demystified and made usable**.
+This project was born from a belief that **everyone deserves access to elite knowledge and tools**, that the models once reserved for institutional desks could be **demystified and made usable**.

 And that’s when SORA stopped being just a coding experiment, and started its transformation into a project with a mission:
 → **To close the gap.
 To democratize professional investing.**